 Please contact Hall Manager David Upton-Jones on 0044 1624 675365 (Office) or 0044 7624 302521 (Mobile) or email: email@example.com or visit the Woodbourne House Website Reservations Page to make a reservation.
 David can also give you information about upcoming events.

 Interested in Joining?

 You can view and download a booklet in the Becoming a Mason section, which contains a fascinating insight into Freemasonry.
 Undergraduates, and other university members, should also view the section on the Universities Scheme.

 You can send an email to express your interest in joining by heading to our Contact Page and clicking “Interested in Joining”.
 We will get back to you quickly to discuss with you the process of becoming a Freemason.

 Failt Erriu, Welcome from the Provincial Grand Master.

 Freemasonry world-wide has a proud and colourful history dating back many centuries.

-Here, in our lovely island home, Freemasonry has reflected our diverse cultural heritage and our status as a semi-autonomous Crown Dependency.
-Situated centrally in the Irish Sea, almost equidistant from the four ‘Home Nations’ yet not part of the United Kingdom, our Provincial Grand Lodge has operated since 1886 under the auspices of the United Grand Lodge of England, prior to which we had Lodges warranted variously by the Scottish and Irish Constitutions.
+Here, in our lovely island home, Freemasonry has reflected our diverse cultural heritage and status as a semi-autonomous Crown Dependency.
+Situated centrally in the Irish Sea, almost equidistant from the four ‘Home Nations’ yet not part of the United Kingdom, our Provincial Grand Lodge has operated since 1886 under the auspices of the United Grand Lodge of England, prior to which we had lodges warranted variously by the Scottish and Irish Constitutions.

-Should your interest be in gaining further knowledge of Freemasonry prior to seeking membership or merely to have more information about us, our history, principles and activities kindly use the links for insights to one of the world’s oldest fraternal organisations.
+Should your interest be in gaining further knowledge of Freemasonry prior to seeking membership or merely to have more information about us, our history, principles and activities, kindly use the links for insights to one of the world’s oldest fraternal organisations.